Malcolm Cazalon: Detroit Pistons / Motor City Cruise (2023–2024)

 After going undrafted in the 2023 NBA draft, Cazalon signed a two-way contract with the Detroit Pistons of the National Basketball Association (NBA) on 2 July 2023 and joined them for the 2023 NBA Summer League.
 However, he was waived on 21 February 2024.

 Westchester Knicks (2024)

 On 24 February 2024, Cazalon joined the Westchester Knicks of the NBA G League.

 SIG Strasbourg (2024–2025)

 On 6 December 2024, Cazalon signed with SIG Strasbourg of the LNB Élite.

 Bilbao Basket (2025)

 On February 17, 2025, Cazalon was announced as a new player Bilbao Basket of the Liga ACB.
 He signed a contract for the remainder of the 2024-25 season.

-Merkezefendi Basket (2025–present)
+Merkezefendi Basket (2025–2026)

 On August 3, 2025, he signed with Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).

+Cholet Basket (2026–present)

+On August 24, 2026, he signed with Cholet Basket of LNB Pro A.

 National team career

 Cazalon missed the 2017 FIBA U16 European Championship in Podgorica, Montenegro, in which France won the gold medal, with a knee injury.
 At the 2018 FIBA Under-17 Basketball World Cup in Argentina, he averaged 16.4 points, 4.4 rebounds, and 2.1 assists per game, helping France win the silver medal.